 Medical Issues in an Ohio Workers Comp Case

-Assisting Clients With Worker Compensation Claims in Ohio
+Helping Ohio Clients Navigate Worker Compensation Claims

 There are two (2) general forms of benefits paid in workers' compensation claims: (1) compensation (also called "indemnity") and (2) medical benefits.
 At some point in the life of a workers' compensation claim, there will be a dispute over medical benefits.
 This usually arises when an attending physician files a C-9 request, or when a physician hired by the employer or Bureau of Workers' Compensation opines the injured worker no longer needs any treatment for the allowed conditions in the claim.